 Last, but not least, what I reported as the most important positive aspect of Loki Research can also be viewed as a negative.
 This is a small, one man company.
 While Scott is working hard to keep Loki as a viable third motor company, it is a challenge.
-While AeroTech has released 9 new motors as of May 30 of this year including the new Economax motors, Scott has released 3 new loads.
+While AeroTech has released 9 new motors as of May 30 of this year including the new Economax motors, Scott has not yet released any new loads since taking over Loki Research, however this is to change very soon.
 He has released new hardware over the last 2 years (bulkheads, improved nozzles and cases), but the big challenge is new motors.
-This is an expensive and time consuming process, and a small company doesn’t have deep pockets to get multiple motors certified at one time.
+This is an expensive and time consuming process, and a small company doesn’t have deep pockets or man power to get multiple motors certified at one time.
+However, the more support a small company has, the quicker and more easily they are able to grow and develop their product line.

 Loki I405 White powering a LOC Athena 3